seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **ULYSSES**
 Yet is the kindness but particular;
-’Twere better she were kiss’d in general.
+'Twere better she were kiss'd in general.

 **NESTOR**
-And very courtly counsel: I’ll begin.
+And very courtly counsel: I'll begin.
 So much for Nestor.

 **ACHILLES**
-I’ll take what winter from your lips, fair lady:
+I'll take what winter from your lips, fair lady:
 Achilles bids you welcome.

 **MENELAUS**
 I had good argument for kissing once.

 **PATROCLUS**
-But that’s no argument for kissing now;
+But that's no argument for kissing now;
-For this popp’d Paris in his hardiment,
+For this popp'd Paris in his hardiment,
 And parted thus you and your argument.

 **ULYSSES**